Sonali-Kumar/Sonali-Kumar.github.io/_posts/2022-05-29-DannyMa-SQLChallenge-Danny'sDiner.md

 ```

 ---
-9.If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?

 ```ruby
 SELECT S.customer_id, sum(